Product Formalisms for Measures on Spaces with Binary Tree Structures: Representation, Visualization, and Multiscale Noise: Introduction

-In this paper we focus on measures defined on dyadic sets which are sets with an ordered binary tree of subsets.
+We focus on positive measures defined on dyadic sets which are sets with an ordered binary tree of subsets.
 An example is the partition of the unit interval into dyadic subintervals.
 The measures are defined on the sigma algebra generated by the subsets in the binary tree.
-We present three types of theoretical results based on theorems of Fefferman, Pipher and Kenig\cite{FeKePi91}, Beurling and Ahlfors\cite{BeurlingAhlfors56} , Ahlfors\cite{Ah66} , and Kahane\cite{Ka85} \cite{RhVa14} to obtain a dyadic product formula representation lemma, a visualization theorem, and a multi-scale noise theorem for these measures.
-The dyadic product formula representation lemma provides an explicit set of product coefficient parameters which are sufficient to distinguish measures on dyadic sets.
-The visualization theorem shows that measures whose product coefficient satisfy a mild condition can be represented by plane Jordan curves and characterizes the uniqueness of the representing curves.
-The multiscale noise theorem shows that there is a multiscale noise model for measures on dyadic sets which produces measures in the same family, i.e. measures on dyadic sets with finite non-zero volume, even when the binary tree of dyadic sets is infinite.
+We present theoretical results based on theorems in \cite{FeKePi91} \cite{BeurlingAhlfors56} \cite{Ah66} to obtain a dyadic product formula representation lemma and a visualization theorem.
+We also define an additive multiscale noise model for dyadic measures and a general multiplicative multiscale noise model.
+The dyadic product formula representation lemma provides an explicit set of product coefficient parameters which are sufficient to characterize measures on dyadic sets.
+The visualization theorem shows that measures whose product coefficients satisfy a mild condition can be represented by plane Jordan curves and characterizes the uniqueness of the representing curves.

-Our first contribution is to formulate these three mathematical results in terms of a common statistical parameter, the product coefficient parameter.
-The three theorems then provide a mathematical basis for a new algorithmizable multi-scale methodology for representation of a broad class of real world data sets as measures, for representation of these measures as Jordan plane curves, enabling visualization of the data, and for representation of multi-scale noise models for the measures as measures in the same family.
+Our first contribution is to formulate the existing mathematical results in terms of a common set of statistical parameters, the product coefficient parameters.
+Our theorems then provide a mathematical basis for a new algorithmizable multiscale methodology for representation of a broad class of real world data sets as measures and for representation of these measures as Jordan plane curves, enabling visualization of the data.
+Our additive noise model enables sampling from the space of dyadic measures, given a particular dyadic measure and could potentially be the basis for definition of a hypothesis test for dyadic measures.
+Our definition of a multiplicative multiscale noise function is self-contained and explicit.
+It enables $\epsilon$ perturbation of continuous functions, dyadic measures and Borel measures.
 Representation, visualization, and noise models are fundamental problems in data analysis, They are not typically addressed by a single mathematically based approach.
-Our second contribution is to algorithmize the methodology and illustrate it in examples and summaries of several applications to real world network and sensor data.
-Descriptions of the numerical algorithms are available in \cite{BaNeJoSh16} (Appendix 3).
-The applications illustrate the utility of the methodology for supervised and unsupervised machine learning.